Ups and Downs

 If you need me, I’ll be the one with my head in the sand.

-One thought on “Ups and Downs
+One response to “Ups and Downs”

-1. Meathead #1 aka the only one who would change the toilet paper
+1. Meathead #1 aka the only one who would change the toilet paper Avatar

 Man, this writer could really use an editor.